Woman traveler using smartphone with Airalo eSIM in a European city

 You’ll often be asked to communicate via WhatsApp with apartment owners, hotels, drivers, tour operators, and new friends.

 When I’m traveling, I use Facebook Messenger to chat with people back home who don’t have WhatsApp, and I use WhatsApp to call people in Europe or Asia.
-I’ve yet to meet anyone while traveling abroad who didn’t use WhatsApp.
+While traveling abroad, I’ve yet to meet anyone who didn’t use WhatsApp.

 How Much Data Should I Buy?